-UCLA Law Trained Dog Bite Lawyers in Encino
+UCLA Law Trained Attorneys in Encino

 I grew up in the San Fernando Valley, graduated from El Camino Real High School in Woodland Hills, and attended UCLA Law School.
-I know Encino well — I've spent many hours on Ventura Blvd, many breakfasts at Coral Tree Cafe, and many dinners at what is probably the best Italian spot hidden on the second floor of a strip mall near the Land Rover dealership, Gio Cucina.
+I know Encino well.
+I've spent many hours on Ventura Blvd, many breakfasts at Coral Tree Cafe, and many dinners at what is probably the best Italian spot hidden on the second floor of a strip mall near the Land Rover dealership, Gio Cucina.
 I know the Ventura Boulevard corridor, the Balboa area, and how insurance companies respond to claims in this part of LA.

 California's dog bite statute holds owners strictly liable for injuries caused by their dog biting someone in a public place or lawfully on private property.
 There is no "one free bite" defense.
 The owner is liable even if the dog has never shown aggression before.